IsaiahPhilPangilinan/Compiler/README.md

 This is a readme file about the User Interface (UI) for a compiler using Java.
 The UI consists of various buttons and a text area to display the source code and the results of the compilation process.

 ## Features:
 1. Open File button: This button allows you to open a file containing your source code.
-You can choose a .java file to open.
+You can choose a .txt file to open.

 2. Lexical Analysis button: This button starts the lexical analysis process of the source code.
 The results of this process will be displayed in the Result Text area.